 How to Grow Radishes in Containers

-Container gardening radishes requires a wide gallon pot and well-drained soil with rich organic amendments.
+Container gardening radishes require a wide gallon (4 L.) pot and well-drained soil with rich organic amendments.
 Use a vegetable starter mix, or make your own with a combination of compost and peat mixed with a small amount of sand or other grit.
 Mix in a vegetable fertilizer before planting to jump start root growth after radish seed germination.

 Ensure that the pot you choose has a good drainage hole and use unglazed pots that encourage evaporation of excess moisture.
 If you use a saucer, make sure it is not filled with water constantly.